 Travel Back in time at Noojee

 The drive to Noojee is one of Victoria’s most scenic short routes, and the beauty lies not just in the destination but the journey itself.
-Noojee is also a popular pit stop for those going towards the Mount Baw Baw ski fields.
+Noojee is a popular pit stop for those going towards the Mount Baw Baw ski fields but I think it deserves more time.

-Just before reaching Noojee, you can also take a slight detour to Loch Valley.
-The short Loch Valley Tramway Walk follows an old timber tramline through the forest.
-It is a gentle 40-minute loop where the scent of eucalyptus and the sound of trickling creeks are constant companions.
+• Before reaching Noojee, you can also take a slight detour to Loch Valley.
+Here the short Loch Valley Tramway Walk follows an old timber tramline through the forest.
+It is a gentle 40-minute loop which is a quiet introduction to the region’s logging past.
+Take in the scent of eucalyptus and the sound of trickling creeks which are your constant companions.

 Although glimmers of gold were discovered in the surrounding district during the 1860s, it was the subsequent decade, the vibrant 1880s, that saw the influx of other settlers.
 Predominantly composed of timber cutters, these intrepid individuals found their way to this captivating district, infusing it with a new vitality.